Dylan Contreras likes to say he has two birthdays. One is the day he was born. The second is the day he received his life-saving kidney transplant.

 St. Christopher’s opened a new room in April 2023 for families who are facing loss and considering the possibility of organ donation, and Dylan’s photos adorn the walls.

 “I feel like that room can save a lot of lives,” Dylan says.
 “I’m very fortunate to be a part of that because the only reason I’m able to do all those things is because somebody said, ‘Hey I’m going to sign up today to become an organ donor.’”

 Dylan is thankful for everyone who has helped him on this journey from his mother, “my role model,” and the rest of his family to the dialysis nurses and doctors who pushed him to further his education.

 Now, the college student aims to inspire other transplant recipients to find their passions as he continues to honor his donor hero.
 He emphasizes the importance of organ donation and the impact a single donor can make.

-One organ donor can save up to eight lives and a tissue donor can heal more than 100.
+One organ donor can save up to eight lives and a tissue donor can heal about 100.

 “I hope to get other people to register as a donor,” Dylan said.
 “I just wanted to help people out.
 One of the best ways I can think of is in a creative way.
 Everyone likes arts.
 If that’s the best way I can show my support, then that’s what I will do.”

 Help give people like Dylan a second chance at life.
 Register to become an organ donor today at www.donors1.org/register